DOliana/dewpoint-ventilator/README.md

 - `BASETOPIC/config/tempInside_min`: minimum inside temperature at which ventilation is activated
 - `BASETOPIC/config/tempOutside_min`: minimum outdoor temperature at which ventilation is activated
 - `BASETOPIC/config/tempOutside_max`: maximum outdoor temperature at which ventilation is activated
+- `BASETOPIC/config/overrideMinHumidity`:  if the humidity inside is above this value, the ventilator will be turned on periodically to prevent mold
+- `BASETOPIC/config/overrideMaxHoursWithoutVentilation`: after this time, the ventilator will be turned on for at least `overrideVentilationMinutes` minutes
+- `BASETOPIC/config/overrideVentilationMinutes`: amount of minutes to override the ventilation status
 - `BASETOPIC/log/startup`: startup time in UTC (requires internet to get current time from ntp server)
 - `BASETOPIC/log/heartbeat`: heartbeat timestamp in UTC - sent every 10 seconds
 - `BASETOPIC/log/ventilatorStatusReason`: Reason as string for the current state of the ventilator.